samuelmebrahtu/ai-enhanced-coding-exercise/README.md

 ## Usage

 1. Choose between entering a Wikipedia URL or custom text
+2. Toggle the mock mode switch if you want to use fast mock responses instead of real API calls
-2. Click "Generate Flashcards"
+3. Click "Generate Flashcards"
-3. View your flashcards in card view (flip cards to see answers) or list view
+4. View your flashcards in card view (flip cards to see answers) or list view
-4. Export your flashcards as CSV or JSON for use in other applications
+5. Export your flashcards as CSV or JSON for use in other applications

+## Mock Mode

+The application includes a fast mock mode for development and testing:

+- **What it does**: When enabled, the application uses pre-defined mock responses instead of making real API calls
+- **Benefits**: Faster development, no API key required, consistent responses for testing
+- **How to use**: Toggle the "Fast Mock Mode" switch in the interface before generating flashcards
+- **Persistence**: Your mock mode preference is saved between sessions

+This feature is particularly useful for:
+- Development and testing without consuming API credits
+- Working offline
+- Getting consistent flashcard results for demos

 ## Technologies Used